liferay-design/liferay-design-handbook/src/pages/docs/getting-started/communication-productivity.md

 ##### 1. Google Calendar

 The tool we use to schedule meetings.
 You can see the availability of other members before you invite to a meeting, and the availability of the rooms, using your liferay email.
-See how to [adding Recife Office rooms to Goggle Calendar.](https://grow.liferay.com/people/Adding+Recife+office+rooms+to+Google+Calendar)
+See how to [add Recife Office rooms to Google Calendar.](https://grow.liferay.com/people/Adding+Recife+office+rooms+to+Google+Calendar)

 ##### 2. JIRA